-Cloud Vision is part of the Google Cloud platform and offers a set of image processing features.
+Cloud Vision is part of the Google Cloud platform that offers a set of image processing features.
 It provides an API for integrating such features as image labeling and classification, object localization, and object recognition.

 Google Colaboratory (Colab)

-Google Colaboratory, otherwise known as Colab, is a free cloud service that can be used not only for improving your coding skills but also for developing deep learning applications from scratch.
+Google Colaboratory, otherwise known as Colab, is a free cloud service that can be used for developing deep learning applications from scratch.
+Colab makes it easier to use popular libraries and frameworks such as OpenCV, Keras Core, and TensorFlow when developing an application for image processing using AI.

-Google Colab makes it easier to use popular libraries such as OpenCV, Keras, and TensorFlow when developing an AI-based application.
-The service is based on Jupyter Notebooks, allowing AI developers to share their knowledge and expertise in a comfortable way.
+Google Colab is based on Jupyter Notebooks, allowing AI developers to share their knowledge and expertise in a comfortable way.
 Plus, in contrast to similar services, Colab provides free GPU resources.

 In addition to different libraries, frameworks, and platforms, you may also need a large database of images to train and test your model.